Marketing ethics: Market research

-Approaches to privacy can, broadly, be divided into two categories: free market, and consumer protection.[31]
+Approaches to privacy can broadly be divided into two categories: free market, and consumer protection.[31]
 In a free market approach, commercial entities are largely allowed to do what they wish, with the expectation that consumers will choose to do business with corporations that respect their privacy to a desired degree.
 If some companies are not sufficiently respectful of privacy, they will lose market share.
-In a consumer protection approach, in contrast, it is claimed that individuals may not have the time or knowledge to make informed choices, or may not have reasonable alternatives available.
+In contrast, in a consumer protection approach, it is claimed that individuals may not have the time or knowledge to make informed choices, or may not have reasonable alternatives available.
 Stereotyping occurs because any analysis of real populations needs to make approximations and place individuals into groups.
 However, if conducted irresponsibly, stereotyping can lead to a variety of ethically undesirable results.
 In the American Marketing Association Statement of Ethics, stereotyping is countered by the obligation to show respect ("acknowledge the basic human dignity of all stakeholders").